koenrane/KR-new-site/content/steering-gpt-2-xl-by-adding-an-activation-vector.md

 Activation additions have _already_ helped us find representations in a model.
 Activation additions are how we [found the cheese-tracking channels in the maze-solving network, which then let us retarget the network](/understanding-and-controlling-a-maze-solving-policy-network):

 > [!quote] [Understanding and Controlling a Maze-Solving Policy Network](./understanding-and-controlling-a-maze-solving-policy-network)
-> <video autoplay loop muted playsinline src="https://assets.turntrout.com/static/images/posts/vyflftmbwgl7jmbaeimm.mp4" type="video/mp4"><source src="https://assets.turntrout.com/static/images/posts/vyflftmbwgl7jmbaeimm.mp4" type="video/mp4"></video>
+> <video autoplay loop muted playsinline><source src="https://assets.turntrout.com/static/images/posts/vyflftmbwgl7jmbaeimm.mp4" type="video/mp4"></video>
 >
 > Figure: **Locally retargeting the search by modifying a single activation.** We found a residual channel halfway through a maze-solving network.
 When we set one of the channel activations to +5.5, the agent often navigates to the maze location (shown above in red) implied by that positive activation.
 This allows limited on-the-fly redirection of the net's goals.